TallenPeli/ZINC/README.md

 ZINC is a programming language written in C++ that aims to provide the same (if not more) functionality, but is easier to learn and has a faster development cycle.

 ZINC is for Linux/UNIX systems.
-(Windows port is planned)
+(Windows port is planned, although it works well in WSL)

 C++ libraries are compatable with ZINC.